BruceEckel/IntroToEffectOrientedProgramming/Why Tags.md

 [LOG]: "3: [isRobot]",  "Person Bob",  "monologues"
 ```

+The `type` and `interface` keywords are only available in TypeScript.
+`type` is more recent, and more flexible; you virtually never need to use `interface`.

+Note that although `Robot` and `RobotClass` produce the same "structural shape," `RobotClass` is different because it is a formal class with a constructor.
 You cannot use `instanceof` with type aliases.
 Only classes have runtime constructors so `r instanceof Robot` returns `false` unless `r` has been created by a constructor.

+`Person` has the same shape as `Robot` so the two appear identical to the structural type system.
+Definitions `p1` through `p9` show the many different ways you can attempt to define a `Person`,
+and the ways that the type system will prevent you from creating incorrect `Person` objects.
+One large hole in the type system is the ability to cast using `as`.
+With `as` you can basically say that any object is any other object; only in a few cases will you get type errors when using `as`.
+Casting with `as` should be disallowed in your code, and if you encounter bugs in other code, search for `as`.

+The `people` array is specified to hold `Person`, which automatically prevents many type errors.
+However, `Robot` objects are allowed because they have the same shape, so declaring `people` as `Array<Person>` is misleading.
+Similarly, `robots` is not really an `Array<Robot>` because it can also hold `Person` objects.

+It's possible to create a runtime check to verify the shape of an object, as seen in `isRobot`.
+This first requires a check to ensure that `x` is an `object`, because it could also be a primitive type.
+Because `null` also qualifies as an `object`, we must explicitly check for `null`.
+After that we can check for the type of the `name` and `action` fields, and verify that `action` takes no arguments.
+However, after all this work we haven't achieved anything more that TypeScript's type checker, and a `Person` still qualifies as a `Robot`.

-Structural typing makes programming "easier" in the small; basically it allows you to be sloppy when you are writing simple programs or doing experimental coding.
+Structural typing makes programming "easier" in the small; it allows you to be sloppy when you are writing simple programs or doing experimental coding.
-If you are writing simple web pages this may seem liberating,
+If you are writing basic web pages this may seem liberating,
 although even with the smallest systems there is a cognitive load to knowing all the special cases in the language.
 When systems get larger and more complex, structural typing becomes a heavy burden and we need to impose a stricter type system.